salesforce/OmniXAI/README.md

 OmniXAI is a Python library for explainable AI (XAI), offering omni-way explainable AI and interpretable machine learning capabilities to address many pain points in explaining decisions made by machine learning models in practice.
-OmniXAI aims to be a one-stop comprehensive library that makes explainable AI easy for any users, e.g., data scientists, ML researchers and practitioners, who need explanation for any type of data, any type of models, and any type of explanation methods at different stages of ML process:
+OmniXAI aims to be a one-stop comprehensive library that makes explainable AI easy for data scientists, ML researchers and practitioners who need explanation for various types of data, models and explanation methods at different stages of ML process:
 ![alt text](https://github.com/salesforce/OmniXAI/raw/main/docs/_static/ml_pipeline.png)

 OmniXAI includes a rich family of explanation methods integrated in a unified interface, which